 RT's 2012 TransitRenewal study recommended the establishment of quantitative productivity standards and a quarterly evaluation process for RT's fixed-route bus system.
 RT's quarterly ridership report compares each bus route's productivity to RT's productivity standards, set forth in Section 4 of this document.
 Bus routes that do not meet RT's productivity standards are added to a watch list and corrective action may be recommended by staff, if applicable.
-New bus routes that do not meet RT's productivity standards within two years are automatically discontinued, according to RT's route sunset process.
+New bus routes that do not meet RT's productivity standards within two years are automatically discontinued, according to RT's route sunset process.35 a) Marketing Campaigns Example activities include email blasts, press releases, newsletters, notices in vehicles, at major bus stops, and at light rail stations, fliers and handouts, promotional events, etc.

-&lt;sup>35 See RT's Service and Fare Change Policies for more information on RT's route sunset process.
+35 See RT's Service and Fare Change Policies for more information on RT's route sunset process.